Aitana and Reik to the rescue of music with “Enemigos”

-Aitana and Reik had to cancel plans to record the video for their single “Enemigos” together due to the COVID-19 pandemic, they were even hesitant to release a lyrical video, but they found the solution in an animation where the Spanish singer becomes a superheroine who saves music.
+Mexico City.
+The singers Aitana and Reik They had to cancel plans to record the video for their single “Enemigos” together due to the Covid-19 pandemic.
+They even hesitated to launch a lyrical video, but they found the solution in an animation where the Spanish singer becomes a superheroine who save the music.

-“When I was finished it was like ‘wow how cool!’, I would love to always be that fictional character, always like a superhero, it would be quite interesting, but outside the video I am a completely normal person,” said Aitana in a telephone interview. recent on the single, whose video adds more than eight million views to a week of released.
+“When I was finished it was like ‘wow how cool!’, I would love to always be that fictional character, always like a superhero, it would be quite interesting, but outside the video I am a completely normal person”, Aitana said in a recent telephone interview about the single, whose video adds more than eight million views to a week of release.
 “Having an alter ego or an animation character seems very interesting to me.”

-The singer closely followed the process of the video illustrated by designer Laia López and animated by Alkimia Studio under the direction of Antistatic.
-Although animation projects often take a long time, the video, Aitana said, took about a month, which was good news after doubting they were doubting if they would make it.
-In it Aitana fights against an enemy called Silencio that prevents musicians, including Reik, from playing their instruments.
+The singer closely followed the process of the video illustrated by the designer Laia López and animated by Alkimia Studio under the direction of Antistatic.
+Although animation projects tend to take a long time, the video, Aitana said, took about a month, which was good news after doubting whether they would make it.
+In it, Aitana fights against an enemy named Silencio that prevents musicians, including Reik, from playing their instruments.

 Her first meeting with Reik occurred about a year ago at an award ceremony in Spain.
 When Aikana’s proposal came to Reik, they did not hesitate to accept it because they remembered it very well after that occasion.

-The trio from Mexicali, in northern Mexico, have had very popular collaborations with artists such as Maluma (“Friends with rights”), Sebastián Yatra (“One year”) and J Balvin and Lalo Ebratt (“Undecided”).
+The trio from Mexicali, in northern Mexico, have had very popular collaborations with artists like Maluma (“Friends with benefits”), Sebastián Yatra (“One year”), as well as J Balvin and Lalo Ebratt (“Undecided”).

-According to its vocalist, his criteria for accepting a collaboration are very simple: “if we like the artist, we will enter him,” said Jesús Navarro, who pointed out that after this important first step they like to experiment and propose especially with younger artists such as Aitana.
+According to its vocalist, his criteria for accepting a collaboration are very simple: “If we like the artist, we will enter him,” he said.
+Jesus Navarro, who pointed out that after this important first step they like to experiment and propose especially with younger artists like Aitana.

+“We have learned in recent years that one grows more with those who start because they have fresh ears, because they are doing new things, because they have fewer fears and less tricks than us and the older ones”Navarro said in a telephone interview from Mexico City.

 “As soon as I could safely and responsibly I came here,” he said.
 “I feel that it feels less (the crisis) in Mexico than in New York, New York is so small territorially and people are so attached all the time and everything is so full, that to see it empty is shifted more, here it feels a little less “